Helping divers make informed choices about training, skills, safety, and gear.

 Why I Chose Bare Ultrawarmth Glove (3mm)

-These were the first Bare gloves I purchased.
-I was looking for something with better dexterity and fit than the bulky 5mm Aqualung gloves I already owned.
-The 3mm Ultrawarmth fit my hand size and shape perfectly and performed beautifully in pool sessions and open water.
-After using them, I was impressed enough to buy the 5mm version for colder dives.
+I bought these gloves because I wanted better dexterity and fit than the bulky 5mm Aqualung gloves I already owned.
+My goal was a glove I could use often without feeling like I was wearing oven mitts underwater.
+The 3mm Ultrawarmth fit my hand shape correctly and performed well in both pool sessions and open water.
+After using them regularly, I was confident enough in the design and fit to buy the 5mm version specifically for colder dives.

 Verdict